Arboretum/Woody Plant Demonstration/Research Area

 The main objectives of this demonstration garden are to determine which woody plants are best suited for growing in the Rocky Mountain area and display these plants for public and teaching purposes.

-The arboretum at PERC has the largest collections of woody plants in the region with over 1,100 different taxa represented.
+The arboretum at CSU has the largest collections of woody plants in the region with over 1,100 different taxa represented.
 Presently, a computerized method for collection, storage, and retrieval of information on plant performance has been implemented for all the woody plants in the arboretum.
-This year, 55 different woody plants were donated from eight different nurseries, arboreta, USDA, and other state experiment stations for evaluation.
+New plants are continually being added and evaluated in the collection.
+In 2016, 78 different woody plants were donated from eight different nurseries, arboreta, USDA, and other state experiment stations for evaluation.
 All new bare root woody plants were containerized after arrival.
 Shrub and tree species obtained this year are growing in our lath house and/or greenhouse and eventually will be planted in the various collections.
-Also, 57 different cultivars of crabapples were planted in a replicated experiment at our Horticulture Research Center in 1984 as part of a national program for evaluating crabapples for fireblight resistance and 13 newer varieties were added in the spring of 2004.

 The woody plant section is designed on a grid pattern, and exact permanent locations of plant material have been determined and recorded.
 Most plants in the arboretum are labeled, and each plant label has a trial selection number, along with scientific and common names listed on it.
 Display labels with scientific and common names have been placed on one replication of each taxa throughout the arboretum this year on the north side of the plant.

 In the southeast corner of the arboretum, a Plant Select® demonstration garden is planted.
 In this planting current and future woody and herbaceous Plant Select® endorsements, introductions or original plants are planted.
 Plant Select® is a joint plant introduction program between Colorado State University, Denver Botanic Gardens and the Green Industry of Colorado.